-Answer: The Valuation of Land Act Chapter 58:03 as amended in 2009 and 2018, states that the Commissioner of Valuations, and by extension the Valuation Division, is tasked with the preparation of a Valuation Roll.
-The Valuation Roll is a database which contains, as far as possible, the particulars set out in Section 16 (1) in respect of every parcel of land within Trinidad and Tobago.
-Some examples of the particulars are the name and postal address of the owner, the situation, description and measurement or area of the land and the address of the land.
+Answer: The Valuation of Land Act Chapter 58:03 as amended, states that the Commissioner of Valuations, and by extension the Valuation Division, is tasked with the preparation of a Valuation Roll.
+The Valuation Roll is a database which contains, as far as possible, the particulars set out in Section 16 (1) of the Valuation of Land Act in respect of every parcel of land within Trinidad and Tobago.
+Some examples of the particulars are the name and postal address of the owner, the situation description and measurement or area of the land and the address of the land.

 Question 2: What is a Return?

 Answer: A Return is the form used to provide property data required by the Commissioner of Valuations to prepare the Valuation Roll.

 Question 3: Is it mandatory for property owners/occupiers to complete a Return and submit the Return to Valuation Division?

 Answer: Yes.
 In accordance with the Public Notice issued pursuant to Section 29 of the Valuation of Land Act, Chap.
 58:03, every person in possession of residential land, commercial land, agricultural land or any combination of the above (mixed use) in the Republic of Trinidad and Tobago was required to furnish to the Commissioner of Valuations with a Return containing the particulars required by the Commissioner of Valuations.

 Question 4: Is the Valuation Roll, Property Tax?

 Answer: No, the Valuation Roll is not Property Tax.
 The Valuation Roll is a record of data on all parcels of land in the Republic of Trinidad and Tobago inclusive of their value.
 The Valuation Division does not process or collect Property Tax.